 - iPad 9.7in (2018): A10 Fusion chip

-The A8 chip was released in 2014; the A10 Fusion is two generations newer and more advanced - Apple estimates that it's twice as fast at general processing.
+The A8 chip was released in 2014; the A10 Fusion is two generations newer and more advanced; Apple estimates that it's twice as fast at general processing.
 The A10X is a still faster variant of the standard A10.
 The A12X is the fastest chip Apple currently offers - faster even than the A12 in the iPhone XS.

 Another factor to consider is RAM.
 The iPad mini and 9.7in iPad each have 2GB of RAM, while the iPad Pros have a meaty 4GB of RAM (at least - Apple hasn't officially announced this spec for the 2018 models).

 We also tested graphics speed using GFXBench Metal.